gvwilson/thirdbit/src/fiction/iffy/index.md

 before flopping down on her bed.
-She spent another five minutes wondering if she should message Honesty, but "Howzit goin?" felt too flippant and "We're comin' in early" made it sound like she was expecting something and describing the things she and Wales had been doing was—
+She spent another five minutes wondering if she should message Honesty, but "Howzit goin?" felt too flippant and "We're comin' early" made it sound like she was expecting something.

 She tossed her app aside and pulled out her nature book.
-The giraffe, the tiger, the wolf with his sad, intelligent eyes… Someone had written *Looks like Grandad!!!* beside it in tiny curving script.
+The giraffe, the tiger, the wolf with his sad, intelligent eyes… Someone had written *Looks like Grandad!* beside it in tiny curving script.
 Iffy had long ago decided that the writer had been a girl about her own age who had a family and a whole pack of friends.
 She closed the book,